-“This is a short story about my work, and how I spend my time in Brussels and Strasbourg.
+“This is a short description of my work, and how I spend my time in Brussels and Strasbourg.
 I’ve attempted to keep it as jargon free as possible”

 I have found that each MEP approaches his or her work in a way that suits their personality and their background.
 This is certainly true for me.
 As a former mental health professional, I am very interested in public health issues and have made this the focus of my committee work in Brussels.
 As I am not known for my love of making long and frequent speeches, I prefer instead to bring people together, to host meetings where other people speak and allow me and others to learn.
 To this end I organise or host seminars and events in Dublin and Brussels around a wide range of issues, but mostly in the areas of public health and transparency in public life.